Narooma and Bermagui road trip; lighthouses of South coast NSW

 Things to do

 • Tracking Point lighthouse – An amazing lighthouse that gives great views of the ocean.
 Also, a great spot to see whales and dolphins.
-Read my personal story at the lighthouse here.

 • Surfing – The beaches are spectacular for surfing.